Do GMO farmers ‘douse’ their fields in glyphosate and other agrochemicals?

 The oft-stated claim that 60-99 % of North American wheat is slathered in glyphosate is misleading, at best.
 It conflates the use of glyphosate in general with the use of glyphosate as a desiccant.
 As Snopes notes in its analysis, ”While the data on glyphosate use in pre-harvest application is either proprietary or non-existent, the testimony of numerous farmers speak to the fact that glyphosate desiccation is a rare practice in the United States, with its use generally relegated to North and South Dakota”—representing about 5-10% of all winter wheat production.

 “Claims of the widespread practice glyphosate desiccation of wheat in the United States are similarly without merit,” Snopes concluded.

 The volume of glyphosate and other synthetic herbicides used in farming applications is quite small and heavily diluted in water.
 A typical application across an area the size of a football field will include enough glyphosate to fill an extra-large cup of coffee at Starbucks.

 What’s also missing from the dousing claims is an examination of the overall toxicity of the chemicals used today in farming.
 The favorite target of anti-GMO critics —glyphosate —is considered one of the least-toxic herbicides available to modern farmers.

 It’s true that the use of glyphosate has increased since the mid-1990s introduction of GMO corn and soybeans.
-But the rise in use of the popular herbicide has displaced more toxic chemicals.
-As a result, the volume of chemicals used on crops has largely remained steady over the past 25 years and actually dropped on a per acre basis.
+But the rise in use of the herbicide has displaced more toxic chemicals, and the transition was driven by farmers who recognized the environmental and economic benefits of employing glyphosate for weed control.
+The volume of chemicals used on crops has largely remained steady over the past 25 years and actually dropped on a per acre basis.
 Looking solely at toxic impact, chemical usage has fallen considerably.